 Woods was elected with no opposition.
 And at the 1998 meeting, he presided.
 Woods reported, in his native Texan drawl, that he "didn't realize the influence of the Vikings" until recently when he learned that a Viking ship was uncovered in the Canadian River in the panhandle of Texas.
 That, apparently, made the ol' Texas boy mighty proud to hold his office.

-Court of Appeal Justice Fred Woods, left, relinquishes the reins to the 1998-99 president, then-Los Angeles Municipal Court Presiding Judge Veronica McBeth (later a member of the Superior Court. now retired).
+Court of Appeal Justice Fred Woods (now retired), left, relinquishes the reins to the 1998-99 president, then-Los Angeles Municipal Court Presiding Judge Veronica McBeth (later a member of the Superior Court, now retired).

-The 1999 meeting featured a talk by Los Angeles Judge Michael Kellogg on football Hall-of-Famer Jan Stenerud, who was born in Norway.
-A stadium atmosphere was created with the serving of hot dogs — er, polser, that is.
-This was a first for the posh Bernard's Restaurant at the Biltmore.
+The 1999 meeting featured a talk by then-Los Angeles Municipal Court Judge Michael Kellogg (elevated to the Superior Court in 2000 through unification) on football Hall-of-Famer Jan Stenerud, who was born in Norway.
+A stadium atmosphere was created with the serving of hot dogs—er, polser, that is.
+This was a first for the posh Bernard’s Restaurant at the Biltmore.

 Then came Schiavelli's turn as president.
 He had practiced for the post by previously serving as president of the Italian American Lawyers Assn.
 It was fitting that someone of Italian heritage be president.
 After all, Italians are born followers of Norwegians.
 Leif Ericson discovered America, around the year 1002, and Chrisopher Columbus followed in his footsteps a half millenium later, utilizing Norse maps.